guille10k/slalom-training/README.md

 User management

--User management into 4 levels: athlete, coach, medical, director -Language associated with each user
+- User management into 4 levels: athlete, coach, medical, director
+- Language associated with each user
--Users shared with slalommanager (fantasy DB)
+- Users shared with slalommanager (fantasy DB)
--Users associated with a slalomstats profile (cbca DB)
+- Users associated with a slalomstats profile (cbca DB)